 This tour takes us through locations of stunning natural beauty and history.
-The ferry to Capri as well as our journey through the Blue Grotto put you right on the cobalt waters of the Tyrrhenian Sea.
-The formations of the limestone cliffs along the coast pose a dramatic landscape for hiking while the pastel buildings of its villages provide a relaxing and charming home after a long days walk through the sunny hills of Capri.
+The ferry to Capri as well as our journey through the Blue Grotto puts us right on the cobalt waters of the Tyrrhenian Sea.
+The formations of the limestone cliffs along the coast pose a dramatic landscape for hiking, while the pastel buildings of its villages provide a relaxing and charming home after a long day’s walk through the sunny hills of Capri.

 You will first arrive at Naples airport to catch a bus or taxi to the harbor and continue to the Isle of Capri by ferry.
 Transfer to our intimate, boutique hotel walking distance from the center of Capri town with breathtaking views of the sea.
 Meet the group and your guide for welcome drinks and dinner at 7 pm.